1 Day Eating Okonomiyaki in Osaka

 One Day Osaka Itinerary

 In a hurry?
-Here’s a time-stamped Osaka travel guide of how to spend one day in the city:
+Here’s a time-stamped itinerary detailing things to do in Osaka with one day to spend in the city:

 • 8:00 - 9:10 AM: 🚉 Take the train from Osaka out to Nara (1 hr 10 min)